ties2/ComputerVision-DataScience-Master/lectures/machine learning/Supervised Machine Learning: Regression and Classification.markdown

 | Flat/Slow Descent	| The loss barely moves, or decreases extremely slowly.	| α is TOO LOW.
 Increase α by 10x (e.g., if you used 0.0001, try 0.001).
 | Rapid, Smooth Descent	|The loss drops quickly and smoothly, then begins to flatten out.	|α is GOOD.
 Keep this rate or try a slightly higher one to see if you can converge faster.|

+### Note:

+So if gradient descent isn't working, one thing I often do and I hope you find this tip useful too, one thing I'll often do is just set Alpha to be a very small number and see if that causes the cost to decrease on every iteration.
+If even with Alpha set to a very small number, J doesn't decrease on every single iteration, but instead sometimes increases, then that usually means there's a bug somewhere in the code.

+4. The "Learning Rate Finder" (Advanced)

+For more complex models like Neural Networks, the best practice is to use a Learning Rate Finder (a tool available in deep learning frameworks).

+The Finder:

+Starts with a very small α , for example:

+$$
+10^{-7}
+$$

+Gradually increases α exponentially across many iterations.

+Records the loss at each step.

+The optimal learning rate is usually located just before the point where the loss curve stops descending and starts to shoot upward (diverge).

+Crucial Takeaway: You must find the largest possible learning rate that allows the model to converge smoothly.
+This ensures the fastest training time without sacrificing stability.

 ---